V1B3hR/adaptiveengineer/roadmap.md

 # Adaptive Engineering Node Roadmap for IT & Cybersecurity

-This roadmap guides the adaptation and evolution of the "AliveLoopNode" (soon to be named SocioAdaptiveAgent or similar) for real-world IT Operations and Cybersecurity use cases.
+This roadmap guides the adaptation and evolution of the "AliveLoopNode" from adaptivenauralnetwork for real-world IT Operations and Cybersecurity use cases.

+Cybersecurity is about protecting systems, data, and identities, but increasingly overlaps with AL approaches.
+For example:

+Adaptive cybersecurity: Defensive "organisms" that mutate or adapt to threats, swarm intelligence for detection, or artificial immune systems (AIS).
+Evolving malware: Malware that adapts or "evolves" (e.g., through genetic programming) is already using AL-inspired methods.
+Resilience and swarm defense: Bio-inspired algorithms to coordinate multiple systems in detecting/responding to attacks.

 ---